AidosKuneen/cuckoo/README.md

 * bits of nodes (log2(#nodes)) = 25, memory usage should be around 128MB.
 * easiness = 50% , with edge trimming.

-PoW should be finished in around 800mS if it doesn't find solution, and 1 second with solution.
+PoW should be finished in around 1 second with solution.
 So hash based PoW should be added with the PoW.

 ## Requirements